 Birds also like cats and dogs hair, so if you have a cat or a dog and you give them a good brushing, remove the hairs, put them in a conifer or a pinetree or in a basket you hang in a tree and the birds will be very happy; real fur for a warm nest, what more do you want !

-.
+Indeed that is another great way to get the birds some nesting material.
+It is all to blame on those duvets! :-).
 We need to go back to the time of woollen blankets and leaving them out on the balcony for a day, accepting some of them will suffer bird-damage during the spring.

 We have to give the birds and other wild animals all the help they need, we took away so much from them.
 So I think it is our duty to help them.